influxdata/docs-v2/content/influxdb/cloud-serverless/write-data/csv/telegraf.md

 ---
-title: Use Telegraf to write CSV data to InfluxDB Cloud Serverless
+title: Use Telegraf to write CSV data to InfluxDB
 description: >
   Use the Telegraf `file` input plugin to read and parse CSV data into [line protocol](/influxdb/cloud-serverless/reference/syntax/line-protocol/)